-Most are infertile workers, with a weak telepathic connection to their hive; excessive distance can break this connection, making space-faring Centaurians the first true individuals of their species.
+Most are infertile workers with a weak telepathic connection to their own hive; excessive distance can break this connection, cutting space-faring Centaurians off from their sisters.
 They have difficulty understanding human concepts of sex and gender; only rare queens are fertile, and drones are not sentient.
-Because of their history of dependence on the hive for survival, space-faring Centaurians may begin to treat crew members of other species like fellow hive workers or even queens–or, if they are significantly younger and in need of protection, like larvae.
+Because of their history of dependence on the hive for survival, Centaurians on mixed-species may begin to treat crew members of other species like fellow hive workers or even queens–or, if they are significantly younger and in need of protection, like larvae.

 Death ritual: consumed as food to further the interests of the hive.

 Natural enemy: Despite their fearsome appearance, the Centaurians are an inherently peaceful and law-abiding species.
-They can get edgy around Minervans, since the species once had a run-in with a similar parasitic fungus.
 They tend to view smaller species without protective exoskeletons as maggots in need of protection.

 (This species does not have a single name for itself; Minervan is one of dozens of names they have taken)

 Origin: Minervans do not keep accounts of their history as a species.
 They are believed to have originated in the Gliese 832 system.

 Description: A sentient parasitic fungus that can take over host bodies of other species.
 They take on some aspects of the host bodies they choose and use a variety of cultural references to describe themselves; humans refer to them as Minervans after the story of Minerva emerging from Jove’s head.